abhishek61067/Real-Time-Chat-with-socket.io/README.md

-A real time web application with features including group chats.
+A real time chat application with features including one on one and group chats with optimistic UI and socket for seamless interactions.